sveltejs/eslint-plugin-svelte/docs/user-guide.md

 If you use SvelteKit with not default configuration, you need to set below configurations.
 The schema is subset of SvelteKit's configuration.
-Therefore please check [SvelteKit docs](https://kit.svelte.dev/docs/configuration) for each configuration.
+Therefore please check [SvelteKit docs](https://kit.svelte.dev/docs/configuration) for more details.

 e.g.